ansys/pydynamicreporting/doc/source/userguide/index.rst

 Following these lines are a series of commands that describe the template names and properties.

-To convert a legacy script to a report template for PyDynamicReporting, replace the preceding lines in the script with these lines:
+To convert a legacy script to a report template for PyDynamicReporting, replace the preceding lines in the legacy script with these lines:

 .. code:: python